-A congential heart defect finally resisted one final effort to repair it on March 20, 1994.
-Had he survived his troublesome heart, Grizzard would have been 70 years old on Oct.
-20, 2016.
+A congenital heart defect finally resisted one final effort to repair it on March 20, 1994.
+Had he survived his troublesome heart, Grizzard would have been 75 years old on Oct.
+20, 2021.

-Here are a few of readers' favorite columns, a handful of the many published in the days following his death, along with a remembrance by late AJC sports editor Furman Bisher and a gallery of photos:
+Here are a few of readers’ favorite columns by Grizzard, a handful of the many published in the days following his death, along with a remembrance by late AJC sports editor Furman Bisher and a gallery of photos:

 A special woman: For a mother on her day

 On food: I ate breakfast — and lived

 Southern ways: Chicago-like weather chills urge to gloat

 My Mama’s pain over; I still hurt